RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.5_kafka.md

 eventinghello   http://eventinghello-xyz.sandbox373.opentlc.com   eventinghello-v1   eventinghello-v1   True
 ```

-When Serverless services are created they are initially spun up, which is why we can see the logs
+When Serverless services are created they are initially spun up, which is why we can see the logs.

 ```
 stern eventinghello -c user-container